diegognp/kubernetes-ingress/docs/content/tutorials/nginx-ingress-linkerd.md

 In the above example, my `NGINX Ingress controller` deployment is in the `nginx-ingress` namespace.
 Adjust accordingly to your environment.

-If you are using `Helm`, you can inject the sidecar in two ways.
+If you are using `Helm`, you have two options on how to inject the Linkerd sidecar.

+Option 1.

-1. You can annotation your `Helm` depoloyment with the following annotation:
+You can annotation your `Helm` depoloyment with the following annotation:

 ```yaml
 controller: